-Changes made by 2009 Wisconsin Act 28 now require tax-option (S) corporations to make quarterly estimated withholding tax payments.
+Tax-option (S) corporations are required to make quarterly estimated withholding tax payments.
 In addition to the quarterly estimated payments, a tax-option (S) corporation is still required to file PW-1, Wisconsin Nonresident Income or Franchise Tax Withholding on Pass-Through Entity Income, on an annual basis and pay any additional withholding tax due.
 Form PW-1 is due (with payment, if any) by the 15th day of the 3rd month following the close of the corporation's taxable year.
 See the Form PW-1 instructions for details of the filing procedures.